top of page

 Carla Roberts

 Carla retired in the fall of 2021 after reinventing herself through three career transitions in educational administration, arts administration and philanthropy.
 Now in retirement, she feels a calling to assist others who have made similar transitions.
 Her credentials include a BFA in fine arts and an MFA in arts administration.
-She holds a CFP, Certified Facilitation Professional from the Institute of Cultural Affairs and is a certified Death Midwife.
-Presently she is enrolled in a doctoral program in Transformational Leadership and Coaching at Maharishi International University.
+She is a Certified Facilitation Professional from the Institute of Cultural Affairs and is a Certified Death Midwife.
+Presently she is enrolled in a doctoral program at Maharishi International University focused on growth of consciousness and emergence coaching.

 bottom of page